leucinw/Software-mod/forcebalance-1.7.5/README.md

 ## Installation

+You will need conda in the server to continue.
 To install ForceBalance with the patch, open `installer.sh` and modify the variables at the beginning to fit your case, then run
 ```
 $ bash installer.sh
 ```
 Please refrain from deleting any files within this directory or the directory `../JobPool` after the installation, as certain files are utilized each time you execute a ForceBalance job.

 When the installation completes, a message like the following will show you how to run a ForceBalance job.
+The filenames may vary.
 ```
 Installation completed.
 To run a ForceBalance job: